Romy Shiller

 Her other book is Again.
 It combines an academic exploration of reincarnation with real-life experiences.
 Using the altered reality of quantum physics as a basis, Shiller extrapolates.
 It is for everyone.
 More than anything, it is an insightful philosophy of life.

 A third book is Who Knew?
-It continues Romy's book You Never Know: A Memoir.
+It continues Romy's book, You Never Know: A Memoir.
 Because of her ongoing recovery, this is less of a sequel and more of a continuation.

 In the early mid-2000s, Shiller wrote articles and commentaries for Lipsik Indie and Live for Films.